Take Free State Assessment Practice Tests and Sample Questions for Grade 3 to 8 - Math & ELA

 Summer Competition Entry by Willoughby, Grade 9 Student

 This summer was a crazy one.
 During spring break, which began Friday the 13th, of all times, my sister had to come home early from boarding school.
 Ellis has severe Angelmans Syndrome, and she is missing 1/2 a chromosome.
-She has slow physical and mental development, low pigmentation, and a wide set face and teeth.…Ellis, being twelve, still struggles to walk and is non-verbal.
-She cannot feed herself, use the bathroom, get in a car, or do many of the things her same age peers can.
-The boarding school she goes to allows her to live in a structured and educational enviroment that cannot be provided here.
+She has slow physical and mental development, low pigmentation, and a wide set face and teeth.

 Author George’s Remarks: